graze/blog/_posts/2014-11-12-https-everywhere.md

 These changes would make sure that our customers make as few requests as possible to the graze website over an insecure connection (such as the first visit made by a customer from an old non-SSL link).

-*Edit* â€“ For some further reading, The New York Times published a great post on [why we should embrace HTTPS][4].
+*Edit* - For some further reading, The New York Times published a great post on [why we should embrace HTTPS][4].

 > by [Sam Parkinson](https://github.com/sjparkinson)